DISCLOSURE: THIS PAGE MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.

 When you have a healthy mindset, you firmly believe that you will achieve your financial goal and are worthy of such an achievement.

 You prioritize long-term financial wellness over short-term gains or hazards and continuously educate yourself on improving your process.
 You enjoy a balance of saying no when something doesn’t align with your goals but can say yes to what does align without fear or guilt.

-When you have a healthy money mindset, you may exhibit the following:
+When you have a healthy, or positive money mindset, you may exhibit the following:

 - Recognize that every financial situation is fixable